Privacy Policy

 • Resend: transactional email (confirmations, notifications).

-• Brevo: CRM and B2B marketing email directed at operators.
+• Brevo: CRM and B2B marketing email directed at customers.

 • Professional advisers and public authorities where there is a legal obligation, defence need, or valid request.